 Details of how we handle complaints are in our complaints procedure guide (pdf).

 If you are a student and you want to challenge an academic assessment decision, you should first make an appeal.
 For any other complaints, use the student complaints procedure.
+Please note that the UWS Students' Association (SAUWS) have a separate, two stage complaints procedure which sets out how you can make a complaint about SAUWS.

 Scottish Public Services Ombudsman